 Given all the other work done during Parakramabahu’s time, he may well have commissioned his artists to pay homage to Pulasti – or to himself.

 For a couple of centuries (1060 to 1300 C.E.)
 Polonnaruwa was the capital of a Sinhalese kingdom that tried to recapture the glory of the previous one based in Anuradhapura.
 Ironically, it was the invading Cholas from south India who first chose Polonnaruwa as their capital in Sri Lanka after their sacking of Anuradhapura around 1000 C.E.
 It would be another 75 years before the Sinhalese would take back control of the island; Polonnaruwa continued in its role as the kingdom’s capital.

 The city was located in a fertile corner of the plains to the north of the hill country at a major crossing on the Mahaweli Ganga River.
 It was also more easily defended than the very exposed city of Anuradhapura to the north.
-With the creation of artifical lakes – i.e. resevoirs or tanks – and further irrigation, the area would become even more productive.
+With the creation of artificial lakes – i.e. reservoirs or tanks – and further irrigation, the area would become even more productive.
 In a time when agricultural productivity was the very foundation of a successful kingdom, Polonnaruwa fit the bill as the capital of a thriving state.

 My tour began at the south end of the site near the entrance with the Citadel area.
 It is here that the rulers of the city – beginning with Vijayabahu I and then continuing with Parakramabahu I and his successors – built their palaces and other government buildings.
 The first ruins I walked through were what is left of Parakramabahu’s Palace.
 The heavy brick walls of what was the multi-storey Royal Chamber still stand.